scotthesterberg/JFrog-Cloud-Installers/Ansible/collection/README.md

 * certificate_key: This is the SSL private key.

 ### xray vars
+* xray_version: The version of Artifactory to install. eg. "3.3.0"
 * jfrog_url: This is the URL to the Artifactory base URL. eg. "http://ec2-54-237-207-135.compute-1.amazonaws.com"
 * master_key: This is the Artifactory Master Key.
 * join_key: This is the Artifactory Join Key.